HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Elementary.md

 Elementary Row Operations:
 </b></font>

-The following operations are called elementary row operations on a matrix:
+Elementary row operations on a matrix:

 1. Interchange two rows.
 1. Multiply one row by a nonzero number.